erxes/erxes/docs/docs/user/notification.md

 ## Inbox sidebar notifications

-It will inform you of unread messages and mentions across your shared team inbox.
+It will inform you of unread messages and mentions across your shared Team Inbox.

 ![](https://s3-us-west-2.amazonaws.com/erxes-docs/notification3.png)